Lunarnovaa/aurabora.org/src/pages/blogposts/post-7.md

 a simplistic and neat (but not necessarily incorrect) answer that allows us to pursue our paths as we desire without fear.

 The alternative path is perhaps more treacherous.
-If you align yourselves with the post-modernists, the very idea of an original essence may leave your stomach turning, and you may desire another path away.
+If you align your self with the post-modernists, the very idea of an original essence may leave your stomach turning, and you may desire another path away.
 Perhaps there is no pre-discursive self, no pre-destined path, no determined desire.
 Instead,